 lfnstIdx = LUT[ trIdx % 6 ]

-In Test 4.4d, the method of Test 4.4c is applied to CUs with number of samples equal or larger than 128.
+In Test 4.4d, the method of Test 4.4c is applied to CUs with the number of samples equal or larger than 128.

-In Test 4.4g, the method of Test 4.4c is applied to CUs with number of sample equal or larger than 128 and lower than 256, and the method of Test 4.4a is applied to CUs with number of samples equal or larger than 256.
+In Test 4.4g, the method of Test 4.4c is applied to CUs with the number of samples equal or larger than 128 and lower than 256, and the method of Test 4.4a is applied to CUs with number of samples equal or larger than 256.

 In Test 4.4e, the method of Test 4.4a, where the number of transform kernels in the second set is set to 1 at encoder for AI configuration, and there is no change in RA, and LB settings.

 In Test 4.4f, the method of transform selection from the previous EE is tested.
-In that method, which is applied to CUs with number of samples equal or larger than 256, the 1st candidate transform set remains the same as the current ECM.
+In that method, which is applied to CUs with the number of samples equal or larger than 256, the 1st candidate transform set remains the same as the current ECM.
 To derive the 2nd candidate:

 For TIMD, DIMD, OBIC, if fusion is applied, the 2nd TIMD IPM is first considered;